-Last week, MMPI, the Vornado unit that operated the LA Mart as well as other venues around the country including the 7W building in New York City, announced the sale of the Mart to a local investment group, PHR LA Mart LLC for a reported sum of $55 million, according to the CoStar Group.
+Earlier this month, MMPI, the Vornado unit that operated the LA Mart as well as other venues around the country including the 7W building in New York City, announced the sale of the Mart to a local investment group, PHR LA Mart LLC for a reported sum of $55 million, according to the Co-Star Group.

 The building, located at 1933 S. Broadway, is currently 60% occupied by a combination of whole gift, home and design showrooms, and office spaces, including a large amount of space leased by the County of Los Angeles for its Children and Family Services Department.

 The new owner, whose name has not been released yet, is committed to stabilizing and growing the showroom business and the gift and home industry at LA Mart within the year, according to Jim Nahin, vice president leasing at LA Mart.
 "After a year or more of uncertainty here at the LA Mart, we finally have a solid foundation," Nahin told HTT sister publication Gifts & Decorative Accessories.
 "We finally have solid ground.
 It's great news for the tenants, employees and the industry."

 Nahin added that the new owner wants to bring back any tenants who may have left LA Mart throughout the past year because of the uncertainty of new ownership and welcome them back.
 "He really wants me to pursue those people and let them know that they are welcome back and to join the family again."